Parmesh-Weetech/Backend-Nest/README.md

 ### If all methods are not using all properties then it has no cohesion.
 ### we always between this two. we do not have 100% high cohesion or 0% no cohesion.
 ### But we need the highly cohesion always and try for it.

+## Law of demeter
+### Objects should follow Law of demeter or we can say Principle of least knowledge means An object should only interact with its own methods, its parameters, or its direct collaborators.
+It should not interact with the internals of other objects or call methods on objects that are far away in the object hierarchy.
+### The benefits are maintainable, loose couple, increase readability, flexibility.
+### This objects should not talk to friends of friends.

+## SOLID Principle